 Tiny Tots does rely on a lot of parental involvement and at least one parent must be able to assist with their child.

-Tiny Tots start at 9:30am Saturdays at Banks Oval.
+Tiny Tots start at a new time of 8:00am Saturdays at Banks Oval.
 Depending on the numbers, Tiny Tots will break up into groups and each group will act just like one of the main age groups, they will play on one activity and then will rotate through the next activities.

 Activities include junior versions of hurdles, shot put, discus, javelin, running races, parachute play, hula hoops and ball games.
 The fun goes for about an hour.

 In Tiny Tots we don’t record race times, placings, etc. Tiny Tots is more focused on fun and learning the basic athletic skills to pathway through to Little Athletics.

 Tiny Tots endeavours to incorporate the following areas of development: